localgovdrupal/localgov_content_access_control/README.md

 # LocalGov Content Access Control

+Thanks to Essex County Council for funding this module.

 This module adds access control to your LGD site sections, which allows you to restrict editing/publishing/etc actions to subsets of users.

 It uses the workbench_access module as its base.